 Take time to scout out your competition at the trade show.
 You don’t want to dedicate too much time to this since your resources should be committed to bringing business.
 But it doesn’t hurt to get a sense of the competitive landscape.
 You might just learn something.

 Your exhibit is equipped with eye-catching visuals, interactive technology and a crack team.
 But don’t lose sight of the basics.
 These trade show booth essentials:

 Now that you know how to set up your trade show booth, learn how to ship your display to the event with ease.
-R+L Global Logistics can get your trade show booth display and products to the event safe and on time.
-To learn about trade show shipping services, chat, email or call R+L Global at 866-415-8986.
+R+L Global Logistics is ready to be your partner for trade show booth shipping and more.
+To learn about trade show shipping services, chat, email or call R+L Global at (866) 415-8986.